masalowitz/compliance_methodology/Methodology.md

 ### Identify items which FAIL analysis

-### Identify failing scans with automated remediation
+### Identify failing scans with remediation content

 ### Review and confirm remediations